 The Committee consequently considers that the current composition of the Board of Directors is appropriate for the best exercise of its functions and reflects a suitable balance of requirements for the members of the Board in terms of suitability and diversity, particularly with respect to training, professional experience, skill-sets, experience in the sector to which the Company belongs, and knowledge of the company and its Group, as well as personal and professional backgrounds, among other aspects.
-In any event, consideration is being given to another independent director joining this committee in response to the recommendations in the code of good governance.

-All of this is mirrored in the directors' competency matrix which sets out the skills and knowledge which they must have and analyses possible areas for improvement.
+All of this is mirrored in the directors' competency matrix which sets out the skills and knowledge which they must meet, identifying, where appropriate, any areas for improvement.

-The Appointments, Remunerations and Sustainability Committee has also performed a study of the preliminary draft of the bill for the Organic Law on equal representation of men and women in decision-making bodies in which it highlights its key aspects and their potential impact on the composition of administrative bodies.
+The Appointments, Remunerations and Sustainability Committee has also performed a study first of the draft of the bill for the Organic Law on equal representation of men and women in decision-making bodies and then Organic Law 2/2024 of 1 August on equal representation and balanced presence of men and women, in which it highlights their key aspects and their potential impact on the composition of administrative bodies.